Search

 3.1 info

-In the info part, you have to provide the title, description, and version of the documentation, plus the host and the basePath of the endpoint.
-You will receive an error that you fix later on.
+In the “info” section, you have to provide the title, description, and version of the documentation, plus the host and the basePath of the endpoint.
+You will receive an error which you will fix later on.

 3.2 schemes

-In the part of the scheme, you have to provide the protocol [HTTP,HTTPS], in your case you have only HTTPS, and you still have the same error above that you fix later on.
+In the “scheme” section, you have to provide the protocol [HTTP,HTTPS], in your case you have only HTTPS.
+You still have the same error which you will fix later on.

 3.3 paths